Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 If you’re like most people who struggle with acne, then the chances are fairly high that your own skin veers somewhat on the oily side, too.
 Because of this, you probably read the packaging of every new product you try to make sure there aren’t any comedogenic (that is, pore-clogging) ingredients in it.

 We know.
-It sounds seriously outlandish and almost too good to be true.
-But whether you have oily skin, dry skin, or something in between, you may be surprised to learn that introducing non-comedogenic oils into your skincare routine may be one of the best things you could do for your skin.
+It sounds seriously outlandish and almost too good to be true, especially if you have acne-prone skin.
+But whether you have oily skin, dry skin, or something in between, you may be surprised to learn that introducing non-comedogenic oils into your skincare routine may be one of the best things you could do for your complexion, no matter your skin type.

 The Truth About "Oil-Free Products"